MichaelJHTaggart/gambler/README.md

 # Kanon Gaming - Front-End Dev Test

-I spent collectively about 15 hours on this project.
-Planning, and building.
 The purpose of this project is to demonstrate my ability as a web developer, given criteria and able to build an application upon being given the criteria.
 I quite enjoyed building this, and learned SO MUCH throughout the build!
 I look forward to building more projects like this in the future.

 ## Functioning backend slot machine
 The slot machine is completely handled on the backend of the application.
-Updating the amount of coins that are in the database.
+Updating the amount of coins that are in the database in the header of the frontend.
 I have never built logic to a slot machine before, and it took a lot of planning to get the function to where it is now.
 I would like to improve the function to be even more efficient in the future.

 ## Redux holding state
 The global state management is being used to hold the session of a user, and to hold the value of state throughout the length of the session cookie.
+Redux is updated frequently as with every spin of the slot machine the coin count needs to be changed.

 ## Authentication
 Using bcrypt the passwords are hashed and salted.
 The users can log in to see their accounts information.
 They can logout if they are finished.